Textrux/website/docs/paper.md

     3. Block Expansion

        Next, we illustrate how blocks expand when additional cells are filled near them.
-If a user fills a cell within two cells of the canvas of the existing block, the block will automatically expand to encompass the new filled cell.
+If a user fills a cell within two cells of the canvas of the existing block, the block will automatically expand to encompass the new set cell.
 This expansion includes adjustments to the canvas, border, and frame.

-       > [Placeholder for Visual: The initial block expanding to include a neighboring filled cell, with the canvas, border, and frame adjusting to cover the newly filled cell.]
+       > [Placeholder for Visual: The initial block expanding to include a neighboring set cell, with the canvas, border, and frame adjusting to cover the newly set cell.]

        The expansion allows blocks to grow and evolve as users interact with the grid, ensuring that adjacent cells are logically grouped within a single block.